 Trapped in a room with your flatmates.

 When planning great escape rooms, The Great Escape is not a terrible place to start.
-Escape Plan have three rooms across London, all set against the backdrop of World War II:
+Escape Plan have two rooms in Shoreditch, both set against the backdrop of World War II:

 The Adventure Begins

 You’re a P.O.W.
 All you’ve got is the desire to break free, and the diary of the only inmate to have ever done it.
 Using his clues and a bit of physical prowess you need to think, decode and crawl your way to freedom.

 Having defeated the Luftwaffe and essentially won the war, it’s time for a knees up.
 Except those dastardly champagne charlies at top brass have hidden all the booze.
 Luckily the Air Commodore is away on business and whilst the cat’s away…the mice have 60 minutes to break in to his office, find the stash, and roll out the barrel.

 Price: Teams £120 peak – £79 super off peak (discounts for teams of 2) | Number of Rooms: 2 | Number of Players: 2-6 | Location: Rich Mix, 35-47 Bethnal Green Road

 Dalston’s Fox in a Box is a pretty solid, high-end escape room concept with three rooms, each tiered to a different difficulty rating, beginning, intermediate, and hard.
 They are: